Citywide Employment Program

 The stipend volunteer-based Vocational Training at SFGH provides an opportunity for social enterprise and vocational training.

-In partnership with the Asian Neighborhood Design, clients receive training in basic construction and remodeling skills, and participate in remodeling project of SFDPH/Community Behavioral Health Services (CBHS) clinics’ waiting room, with aim to make them more welcoming and culturally representative of the clients served.
+In partnership with the Asian Neighborhood Design, clients receive training in basic construction and remodeling skills, and participate in remodeling project of San Francisco Department of Public Health/Behavioral Health Services (BHS) clinics’ waiting room, with aim to make them more welcoming and culturally representative of the clients served.

 The GROWTH Project is a landscaping training and employment program which assists mental health consumers in gaining marketable skills and paid work experience, while working to beautify the grounds of public agencies in San Francisco.